x0jac0bx/White-Rabbit/README.md

 Note: NRF24L01 modules run on 3.3V — do not connect to 5V or you will damage them.
 Adding a 10µF decoupling capacitor across VCC/GND on each module is strongly recommended for stability.

-🚀 How To Use:
-Press Boot to switch modes
-White - Device waiting
-Blue - BlE/Bluetooth
-Red - WiFi

 📡 How It Works
 WhiteRabbit uses both NRF24L01 modules to rapidly hop across Bluetooth/WiFi channels and transmit noise, disrupting Bluetooth/WiFi communication in the vicinity.